The Riddle of the Sands: Book Review

 The abstract patterns of water and sandbanks surrounding the Baltic island at the heart of the mystery inspired me.
 The cover image superimposes the title in simple, bold lettering and Erskine Childers’ name in a flowery script.
 It’s a simple, minimalist cover that hints at the sailing theme with the icon of the yacht leading the eye to the title.

 Builds a fascinating portrait of a world that no longer exists.
 Treat it as a period piece and make a few allowances for the style of a bygone era and it will pay dividends.

 The Riddle of the Sands: the Movie

-There was a movie of The Riddle of the Sands made in the seventies starring Michael York, Jenny Agutter and Simon McCorkindale, but it’s probably best forgotten.
+There was a The Riddle of the Sands movie made in the seventies starring Michael York, Jenny Agutter and Simon MacCorkindale, but it’s probably best forgotten.
 Stick with the book.